 Note: You may be eligible for a credit for sales or use tax paid to another state or to another locality in New York State.
 For more information, see Publication 39, A Guide to New York State Reciprocal Credits for Sales Tax Paid to Other States.

-Who is a New York State resident for sales and use tax purposes?
-For sales and use tax purposes, the definition of resident includes persons who may not be considered residents for personal income tax purposes.
-For example, persons maintaining a permanent place of abode in New York who do not spend more than 183 days a year in the state, college students, and military personnel may all be residents for sales and use tax purposes even if they are not residents for income tax purposes.
+For sales and use tax purposes, the definition of resident includes persons Who is a who may not be considered residents for personal income tax purposes.
+For New York State example, persons maintaining a permanent place of abode in New York resident for sales and who do not spend more than 183 days a year in the state, college students, use tax purposes? and military personnel may all be residents for sales and use tax purposes even if they are not residents for income tax purposes.
 For sales and use tax purposes, an individual is a resident of the state and of any locality in which he or she maintains a permanent place of abode.
 For sales and use tax purposes, a permanent place of abode is a dwelling place maintained by a person, or by another for that person to use, whether or not owned by such person, on other than a temporary or transient basis.
 The dwelling may be a home, apartment or flat; a room including a room at a hotel, motel, boarding house or club; a room at a residence hall operated by an educational, charitable or other institution; housing provided by the armed forces of the United States, whether the housing is located on or off a military base or reservation; or a trailer, mobile home, houseboat or any other premises.
 This includes second homes.
 Therefore, you can be a resident of more than one locality and state for sales and use tax purposes.
 An individual doing business in New York State is a resident for sales and use tax purposes of the state and of any county or city in which the individual is doing business, with respect to purchases of taxable property or services used in the business.
 Therefore, if an individual is engaged in business in New York State but has no permanent place of abode in New York State, the individual will owe use tax only on taxable purchases made with respect to the business operated in New York.

-When to file

-Extension of time to file

-You should file your return as soon as you can after January 1, 2007, but not after April 16, 2007 (April 17, 2007, if you file your federal return at the IRS Service Center in Andover, MA).
-If you file late, you may have to pay interest (see page 22 of this publication) and penalties (see page 24 of this publication).
-If you file for a fiscal year, your return is due by the 15th day of the fourth month following the end of your fiscal year.

-If you cannot meet the filing deadline, file Form IT-370, Application for Automatic Six-Month Extension of Time to File for Individuals, on or before the due date of your return, along with full payment of any tax due (if applicable), to get an automatic extension of time to file Form IT-150 or Form IT-201.
-Form IT-370 automatically extends the due date of your return for six months.
-If you file Form IT-370 on or before April 16, 2007 (April 17, 2007, if you file your federal return at the IRS Service Center in Andover, MA), the due date of your return will be extended to October 15, 2007.
+When to file You should file your 2007 income tax return and pay any amounts you owe as soon as you can after January 1, 2008, but not later than April 15, 2008.
+If you file late, you may have to pay interest (see page 23 of this publication) and penalties (see page 25 of this publication).
+If you file for a fiscal year, your return is due by the fifteenth day of the fourth month following the end of your fiscal year.
+Extension of time to If you cannot meet the filing due date, you may request an extension of time by filing Form IT-370, Application for Automatic Six-Month file Extension of Time to File for Individuals.
+The filing due date for your income tax return will be automatically extended for six months if you file Form IT-370 on or before the due date of your return and pay any income tax due with your Form IT-370.
+You must also pay any sales or use tax you owe at the time you request the extension.

+To look up sales and local use tax rates by jurisdiction online, visit the Tax Department Web site (www.nystax.gov) and access the Online Tax Center.